-To do that, this time I'm going to come in and click the group of objects that are here on the "Browse 03" artboard.
-I'll then hold down the shift key and then click that same header element there on the second artboard, so keeping both of those selected I can see the little greyed out Home icon here indicating that they are selected.
-I want to come to the Properties Inspector and in the lower area here click the "Fixed Position When Scrolling" tickbox.
+To do that, this time I'm going to come in and click on the group of objects that are here on the "Browse 03" artboard.
+I'll then hold down the shift key and then click on that same header element there on the second artboard, so keeping both of those selected I can see the little grayed out Home icon here indicating that they are selected.
+I want to come to the Properties Inspector, and in the lower area here click the "Fixed Position When Scrolling" checkbox.
 Notice I now have a little pin icon on both of those group sets letting me know that those objects are pinned or not going to scroll when everything else does scroll.

 Before I do that, if I go to the right-hand side and select "Enable Microphone" I can actually record my voice as I narrate through the prototype.
 This is a little different on Windows than it is on a Mac.
 For that I can type the Windows + the G key and use the native recorder to record my voice in the Preview window, if I wanted to.

 When I'm done reviewing my designs and I think everything's looking good, I'm ready to now share it with some others.
 Before I do that, I'll go ahead and close out the Desktop Preview and what you'll notice is on the upper left-hand corner, in addition to Design and Prototype, there's a Share mode.